isaacfink21/biomehorizon/index.md

 ![](assets/pics/plot_bt_fixed.png)

 Notice that at smaller values of `band.thickness`, an increasing number of values are above the new maximum or below the new minimum, resulting in more extreme bands (at +4 or -4).
-This accentuates changes in microbes with low abundances, but compresses change in microbes with larger abundances like `otu_1243` and `otu_6821`.
+This accentuates changes in microbes with low abundances but compresses change in microbes with larger abundances, making small increases ambiguous from large increases.

 ```
 ## Fixed origin AND fixed band thickness